../ | ||

 First, if /boot/tarballs exists, any gzip'ed tarball files (.tgz) in it will be extracted on top of the root file system.
 Typically you would use this mechanism for customized /etc/passwd, .ssh/authorized_keys, and similiar system configuration files.

-Secondly, if /boot/packages exists, any Debian package files (.deb) in it will be installed into the root file system.
+Secondly, if /boot/extensions exists, any Debian package files (.deb) in it will be installed into the root file system.
 Note that packages from the Debian project will probably not work; they must be built specifically for MuntsOS.
-The startup script that installs .deb packages also installs .rpm and .nupkg packages.
+The startup script that installs .deb packages from /boot/extensions also installs .nupkg and .rpm packages as well as self-contained executable extension programs (e.g. remoteio_server-aarch64).

 Thirdly, the system startup script /etc/rc can be configured via a kernel command line option to search for a subdirectory called autoexec.d in various places, such as SD card, USB flash drive, USB CD-ROM or NFS mount.
 If an autoexec.d subdirectory is found, each executable program or script in it will be executed when the system boots.

 The idea is to build a MuntsOS kernel (which takes a long time) once and install it to the target platform.
-Then application specific software can be built after the fact and installed as tarball files in /boot/tarballs; Debian, RPM, and NuGet package files in /boot/packages; or executable programs and scripts in /boot/autoexec.d.
+Then application specific software can be built after the fact and installed as tarball files in /boot/tarballs; Debian, RPM, and NuGet package files or executable extension programs in /boot/extensions; or executable programs and scripts in /boot/autoexec.d.

 The Thin Server is a system design pattern that is little more than a network interface for a single I/O device.
 Ideally, a Thin Server will be built from a cheap and ubiquitous network microcomputer like the Raspberry Pi.
 The software must be easy to install from a user's PC or Mac without requiring any special programming tools.
 It must be able to run headless, administered via the network.
 It must be able to survive without orderly shutdowns, and must not write much to flash media.
 It must provide a network based API (Application Programming Interface) using HTTP as a lowest common denominator.